ManfredGit/MTC_Labrat/README.md

 Labrat is an open source Clinical Study platform that enables the management of health-related interventions that are targeted to evaluate health effects and outcomes for a specific control group of participants.
 The platform facilitates resource scheduling, participant and equipment management, as well as device data and telemetry management.
 The Labrat platform provides:

-1. Device and participent management, as well as help to facilitate the device lending process
+1. Device and participant management, as well as help to facilitate the device lending process
-1. Collect and store the study participant's telemetry from a set of manged wearble devices
+2. Collect and store the study participant's telemetry from a set of managed wearable devices
-1. Facilitate the scheduling and the telemetry sync with the 3rd party APIs
+3. Facilitate the scheduling and the telemetry sync with the 3rd party APIs
-1. Visualize the Clinical Study result data through a set of dashboard and reporting capabilities
+4. Visualize the Clinical Study result data through a set of dashboard and reporting capabilities

 &nbsp;